 Later, the billionaire confirmed this new passion through the following statement: “My pleasure comes from the technical and aesthetic challenges of new yacht projects as well as cruise on board the finished boat.
 I would now like to indulge my interest in “sporting” submarines and perhaps to build a specialized boat to be used as a carrier. “

 The new owner of the boat since 2009 is the 50-year-old blond woman Elena Ambrosiadou with a personal fortune of £ 200 million, the hedge queen known for creating one of the most successful investment funds in the world A woman who owns a maxi-yacht of these proportions.
-It is difficult to know the reasons that led a powerful business woman to buy such a boat, but certainly attracted the attention of all sailing enthusiasts and not only, surely increasing popularity because Falcone Maltese is not a simple boat , But it’s a watershed between the new and the old way to handle a sailing boat.
+It is difficult to know the reasons that led a powerful business woman to buy such a boat, but certainly attracted the attention of all sailing enthusiasts and not only, surely increasing popularity because Falcone Maltese is not just a sailing ship, but it’s a watershed between the new and the old way to handle a sailing boat.